- Politics and Social Issues»

-Watching true crime shows does not only provide an adrenaline rush, it can also be a huge eye opener.
-It reveals to you what the real world is actually like.
+Watching true crime shows can be a huge eye-opener.
 If you don't watch true crime shows because you don't want to see dead bodies or you are simply scared, then you are doing yourself a huge disfavor.
 In an unpredictable and cruel world, a little lesson you might have learned from watching a true crime show can be the difference between life and death.

-It Makes you Very Careful of who to Trust
+1) It Makes You Very Careful of Who to Trust

 You can Watch a Documentary About the Black Cab Rapist Here

-It Makes you Appreciate the Most Important Thing in Life, Family.
+2) It Makes You Appreciate the Most Important Thing in Life, Family.